ARTICLES

 How to Hire Sales Superstars

-With the economy making a slight comeback in the first quarter of 2002, most of my recent coaching work with my sales clients has been concentrated on improving upon and/or adding to their current hiring efforts.
+With the economy making a slight comeback in recent months, most of my recent coaching work with my sales clients has been concentrated on improving upon and/or adding to their current hiring efforts.
 During our calls, we have been discussing the challenges they are facing during their hiring and interviewing process for sales professionals.
 A re-occurring theme was their lack of formal training in their interviewing/hiring skills.
 Let's face it...if you don't interview for a living, like a recruiter does, then it's easy to become "atrophied" in this process.
 In addition, if you don't have time to practice your interviewing skills, then you will continue to make hiring mistakes.
 Let me pose a question to you...can you afford to continue to make hiring mistakes?
 Have you calculated what it costs to hire a replacement, especially in this job market?

 Here are some of the common mistakes that are made by sales/service interviewers: